fractalmandala/brhatNew/src/routes/dhiti/soulagriculture.md

 ---
 >The strength, complexion, immunity etc. of a living system is under the control of diet which in turn is under the control of six rasas
 >
->- Susruta Samhita, Sutra Sthana, Chapter 1, verse 28.
+>Susruta Samhita, Sutra Sthana, Chapter 1, verse 28.

 #### Concept and Classification of Āhāra